jrheard/blog/_drafts/watercolorbot.md

 <div style='position:relative;padding-bottom:54%;margin-bottom:15px;'><iframe src='https://gfycat.com/ifr/ColdBigAzurevase' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0' allowfullscreen></iframe></div>

-The library also uses Python's built-in [`turtle`](https://docs.python.org/3.3/library/turtle.html?highlight=turtle) module to show you what your program will do when it runs on the bot.
+The library also uses Python's built-in [`turtle`](https://docs.python.org/3.3/library/turtle.html?highlight=turtle) module to show you what your program will do.

 {% img wcb_turtle.gif %}

-This saves users a lot of potential frustration, and also paint.
+This saves users a lot of potential frustration, and also a bunch of paint.

-...but why?
+Perhaps Somewhat Impractical
 --------

-This library is a pretty insane way to control the bot.
+To be honest, this library is a pretty insane way to control the bot.
 It's needlessly low-level: you're manually controlling the brush's position, you've got to remember to wash and re-ink the brush every so often, etc. If your main goal is to just get the bot to draw a pretty picture, there are lots of [better ways](http://wiki.evilmadscientist.com/WaterColorBot#Part_II:_Software_for_WaterColorBot) to go about it.

 As a teaching aid, though, it's been a total success!
-We've really been blown away by the stuff our students have created, and they're having a great time doing it.
+We've been blown away by the stuff our students have created.
 Just look at these beauties:

 TODO put examples here

+These kids haven't learned how to use lists/dicts or write functions yet, and they're already making cool programs like these!

 Interactivity
 -------------

-Once I got going on this project, I thought it might be fun to use the bot as a "display" for a video game.
+Once I finished writing the library, I thought it might be fun to use the bot as a "display" for a video game.
 As a proof of concept, I wrote an embarrassingly basic [text adventure](https://github.com/jrheard/waterventure/blob/master/waterventure.py) that uses the bot as a mini-map, painting in new rooms as you wander around the game world.

 {% img waterventure.gif %}